Friedel–Crafts reaction: Dyes

 Friedel–Crafts reactions have been used in the synthesis of several triarylmethane and xanthene dyes.
 Examples are the synthesis of thymolphthalein (a pH indicator) from two equivalents of thymol and phthalic anhydride:

 A reaction of phthalic anhydride with resorcinol in the presence of zinc chloride gives the fluorophore fluorescein.
 Replacing resorcinol by N,N-diethylaminophenol in this reaction gives rhodamine B:

-Haworth reactions
+Haworth synthesis

-The Haworth reaction is a classic method for the synthesis of 1-tetralone.
-In this reaction, benzene is reacted with succinic anhydride, the intermediate product is reduced and a second FC acylation takes place with addition of acid.
+The Haworth synthesis is a classic method for the synthesis of polycyclic aromatic hydrocarbons.
+In this reaction, an arene is reacted with succinic anhydride, the subsequent product is then reduced in either a Clemmensen reduction or a Wolff-Kishner reduction.
+Lastly, a second Friedel-Crafts acylation takes place with addition of acid.

-In a related reaction, phenanthrene is synthesized from naphthalene and succinic anhydride in a series of steps which begin with FC acylation.
+The product formed in this reaction is then analogously reduced, followed by a dehydrogenation reaction (with the reagent SeO2 for example) to extend the aromatic ring system.

 Friedel–Crafts test for aromatic hydrocarbons

 Reaction of chloroform with aromatic compounds using an aluminium chloride catalyst gives triarylmethanes, which are often brightly colored, as is the case in triarylmethane dyes.
 This is a bench test for aromatic compounds.